 While Romesha’s force was retaking key parts of the camp, Lt.
 Bundermann continued to direct the various U.S. aircraft and helicopters sent to provide close air support.
 A veritable aerial armada would show up in the skies over COP Keating – F-15Es, A-10s, B-1s, and AH-64 Apaches.
 The supporting aircraft would deliver 16 tons worth of ordnance against the enemy positions this day.

 With the camp now mostly secure and the Taliban in retreat from the hillsides, Romesha cracked open a Dr. Pepper with his comrades.
-At 1230pm members of the Quick Reaction Force (QRF) from 1-32 Infantry, led by Lieutenant Colonel Brad Brown, arrived by helicopter at Observation Post Fritsche and began to descend the hillside towards COP Keating.
+At 1230pm members of the Quick Reaction Force (QRF) from 1-32 Infantry, led by Lieutenant Colonel Brad Brown, arrived by helicopter at Observation Post Fritsche and began to descend the hillside toward COP Keating.
 The men dispatched the remaining Taliban soldiers they encountered and passed an enormous number of enemy dead on the slopes.
-Arriving at the COP by 7:00 pm, the threat to the outpost on October 3 had come to an end.
+By 7:00 pm, the threat to the outpost had come to an end.
 Through the incredible courage and bravery of the men of the Black Knight Troop, the base and its soldiers were saved.
 Mace was quickly loaded aboard a medevac helicopter and raced to the medical facility at Camp Bostick, where he, unfortunately, succumbed to his wounds.